mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     >>> from baseband.data import SAMPLE_MARK4
     >>> fr = mark4.open(SAMPLE_MARK4, 'rs', ntrack=64, decade=2010)
     >>> spf = 640       # fanout * 160 = 640 invalid samples per Mark 4 frame
-    >>> fps = fr.frames_per_second * fr.samples_per_frame / spf
     >>> fw = vdif.open('m4convert.vdif', 'ws', edv=1, nthread=1,
     ...                samples_per_frame=spf, nchan=fr.sample_shape.nchan,
-    ...                frames_per_second=fps, complex_data=fr.complex_data,
+    ...                sample_rate=fr.sample_rate, complex_data=fr.complex_data,
     ...                bps=fr.bps, time=fr.start_time)

-We choose ``edv = 1`` since it's the simplest VDIF EDV whose header includes a frame rate.
+We choose ``edv = 1`` since it's the simplest VDIF EDV whose header includes a sampling rate.
 The concept of threads does not exist in Mark 4, so the file effectively has ``nthread = 1``.
 As discussed in the :ref:`Mark 4 documentation <mark4>`, the data at the start of each frame is effectively overwritten by the header and are represented by invalid samples in the stream reader.
 We set ``samples_per_frame`` to ``640`` so that each section of invalid data is captured in a single frame.
-The framerate is then set to 50 kHz for consistency.

 We now write the data to file, manually flagging each invalid data frame::